Damian Bebell

 Christine Yang

-Christine is a recent graduate of Boston College with a double major in linguistics and computer science.
-Since January of 2021, she's helped with developing the websites and dashboards for a number of projects including ALS, ARIS, and ADS.
-She's currently working as a teaching assistant in Germany.
+Christine is a graduate of Boston College with a double major in linguistics and computer science.
+Since January of 2021, she's helped with developing the websites and dashboards for a number of projects for Reflective Educational Research including ALS, ARIS, and ADS.